HackYourFuture/Assignments/README.md

 code homework
 ```

-When you open the repository for the first time you may be invited to install a set of recommended VSCode extensions.
-These extensions will provide useful help and guidance while you are working files in VSCode.
-Please install these extensions when invited to do so.
+> Important: When you open the repository for the first time you may be invited to install a set of **recommended VSCode extensions**.
+These extensions will provide useful help and guidance while you are working files in VSCode. **Please install these extensions when invited to do so.**

 ### Overview of the Directory Structure